AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/send-to-single-recipient.md

 thumbnail: 33659.jpg
 ---

-# Sending to a Single Recipient
+# Sending to a single recipient

 The most commonly used workflow in Adobe Sign: sending a document for signature.
 In this video, learn how to upload a document, add form fields, and send it to a recipient for signature.